Op3nGym/OpenGym/README.md

  step 1: yarn
  step 2: ionic serve

+## To create a new FE service:
+dapr init
+- cd into Frontend
+- yarn compile, pointing to the new service config codegen file

 ## To create a new BE service:
 - cd into Backend
 - mkdir newService and cd into it